-5. A concave mirror gives virtual, erect and enlarged image of the obj
+5. A concave mirror gives virtual, er position of the object is- ect and enlarged image of the object.
+The

-position of the object is-

-a)At infinity b) Between F and C
+a) At infinity b) Between F and C

 c) Between P and F d) At F

-6. In optics and object which has higher refractive index is called -
+6. In optics an object which has high er refractive index is called -

 a) Optically rarer b) Optically denser

-c) Optical dense d) Refractive index
+c) Optical density d) Refractive index

 7. The optical phenomena, twinkling of stars, is due to

-a) Atmospheric reflection b) Total reflection
+a)Atmospheric reflection b) Total reflection

 c)Atmospheric refraction d) Total refraction

-8. Convex lens focus a real, point sized image at focus, the object is placed-
+8. 8.
+Convex lens forms a real, point sized image at focus, the object is place

 a) At focus b) Between F and 2F

 c)At infinity d)At2F

 9. The unit of power of lens is

 a) Metre b) Centimeter

-c) Diopter d) M^{-1}
+c) Diopter d) $M^{-1}$

-10. The radius of curvature of a mirror is 20cm the focal length is-
+10. ).
+The radius of curvature of a mirror is 20cm the focal length is-

 a) 20cm b) 10cm

 c) 40cm d) 5cm